Superfluid excitations in rotating two-dimensional ring traps: Phase Diagram

 The absence of the $\nu=0$ mode is a consequence of Eq.~(\ref{OmegaCrit2}), which shows that for any value of $\Omega$, $E_0$ is always larger than $E_1$.
 This equation was derived using an ansatz where a hole cannot be present in the center of the condensate for zero angular momentum, so it is natural to expect the absence of a zero angular momentum region.
+Certainly, the mode $\nu =0$ exists in the SHO case for $\Omega = 0$.
+The variational method, however, does not give this particular phase for the SHO due to the chosen ansatz.
 Since our interest is in rotating condensates, this region should not affect our analysis.

 In Fig.~\ref{fig:SHOPhase2a} we focus on the vortex lattices.
 Because of angular momentum conservation, as in the case of MH, we have the constraint $m_1+m_2=2m_0$, with $m_0$ having majority occupation and $|c_{m_0}|^2+|c_{m_1 }|^2+|c_{m_2}|^2 \approx 1$ (within a $10^{-3}$ tolerance).
 The blue color characterizes the macrovortices region and each other color indicates a vortex lattice, indexed by the $(m_1,m_0,m_2)$ triples.
 The correspondent lattices density profiles are given in Fig.~\ref{fig:SHOPhase2b}.
 The analysis based on the stability matrices calculated for each pure state mode, as shown in Fig.~\ref{fig:SHO2ndOrder}, accurately predicted the boundary between the macrovortex and lattice regions.